-The standard charge per person per day is \$6.00, however tourists spending less than three hours in the Marine Park are only charged \$3.00 each.
-Transfer passengers, children less than four years of age and supervised school groups are generally free.
+The standard charge per person per day is \$6.50, however tourists spending less than three hours in the Marine Park are only charged \$3.25 each.
+Some activities may be exempt from the charge such as children less than four years of age and supervised school groups.